opocaj92/TicTacToeAI/README.md

-#TicTacToe IA
+#TicTacToe AI

 A simple web version of the famous Tic Tac Toe game with a simple (but yet unbeatable?)
-IA as an opponent.
+AI as opponent.